propertyhive/WP-Property-Hive-Mortgage-Calculator/README.txt

 2. Users are instantly shown monthly repayment information once they've completed the form

 == Changelog ==

+= 1.0.3 =
+* Added ability to pass in 'price' attribute to shortcode for when being used on a property page
+* Declared support for WP 4.9.8

 = 1.0.2 =
 * Provided ability to override template by creating a copy in yourtheme/propertyhive/mortgage-calculator.php